 In many ways, this is a path through the memories of our workshop over the summer.
 Over this path, I have written a speaking part.
 This part is a commentary on consent in composer-performer relationships, which flips halfway through to critique the act of coding behaviours to a performer’s body.
 This section is a personal protest against certain codes for my own body and contains stories of uncomfortable experiences I (or friends) have had as performers or audience members.

-Lost in your whole world will be premiered on 28 October 2022 at the RNCM concert hall.
+Lost in your whole world was premiered on 28 October 2022 at the RNCM concert hall by House of Bedlam.

 This concert was recorded by the BBC and broadcast on 12 November 2022 during BBC Radio 3‘s New Music Show.
 An extract of this recording is below, taken from the middle of the piece.